 Concierge medicine is a response to that status quo of long waits and doctors who feel like strangers.
+It’s an alternative to traditional primary care.
 But, as is often the case in life, the best solution to a bad problem is still imperfect.

 Are we big believers in concierge care?
 Absolutely.
 But we’re also quick to admit it has drawbacks.
 We want to talk openly about its pros, but also its cons, so you’re sure you’re making the right healthcare choice for you.

-The “Pros” of Concierge Care
+The Pros of Concierge Care

 We’re not talking about voicemails and long-delayed replies.
 We’re talking about conversations, by phone or email, regarding your health and treatment, at all hours.